Apronbonny/telegram-anti-login-selfbot/README.md

 warning #2 :Due to Telegram restrictions, at least 24 hours must pass from logging into the service to the bot before the features can be used.

-type "anti loggin enable" or "anti loggin disable" any where to turn on or off the service type "anti liggin" any where to see status of sevice
+type "anti loggin enable" or "anti loggin disable" any where to turn on or off the service type "anti loggin" any where to see status of sevice